Fund-vs-fund · Other

 Why these two differ

 The most material structural difference between these two funds is cost.
-Kernel Global Infrastructure Fund charges an annual fund charge of 0.25%, while First Sentier Global Listed Infrastructure Fund charges 1.03% — a gap of 0.78 percentage points that compounds meaningfully over time on any given balance.
-Both funds share an identical risk indicator of 5 (on a scale of 1 to 7) and an identical growth assets allocation of 98.31%, meaning the structural risk profile and asset-class exposure are essentially equivalent on these measures.
+Kernel Global Infrastructure Fund discloses an annual fund charge of 0.25%, while First Sentier Global Listed Infrastructure Fund charges 1.03% — a gap of 0.78 percentage points that compounds meaningfully over time on any given investment balance.
+Both funds sit at risk indicator 5 on the FMA's 1–7 scale and carry an identical growth asset allocation of 98.31%, so their risk profile and asset-class positioning are essentially equivalent at this level of disclosure.

-On performance history, First Sentier discloses a five-year annualised return of 3.26%; Kernel's five-year return is not yet available in this snapshot, likely reflecting the fund's shorter operating history.
-Investors requiring a verified multi-year track record will find that data only on the First Sentier side at this stage.
+On performance history, First Sentier discloses a five-year return of 3.26% per annum; Kernel's five-year return is not available in this snapshot, likely because the fund has not yet reached a five-year track record.
+Investors requiring a longer return history will find it only on the First Sentier side at this time.

-Fund size differs substantially: Kernel sits at approximately NZD 510 million versus First Sentier's approximately NZD 129 million.
-Larger fund size can affect liquidity and operational scale, though neither figure alone signals quality.
+Fund size differs substantially: Kernel's fund stands at approximately NZD 510 million versus First Sentier's NZD 129 million, though neither figure alone signals quality or liquidity guarantees.

-Neither fund is a KiwiSaver scheme account product based on the disclosed data.
-Verify all figures against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Neither fund is listed as a KiwiSaver scheme account offering in this data snapshot.
+Always verify current fees, returns, and holdings against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance